martin-ottens/proto2testbed/docs/testbed-package.md

 - **`environment`**: Environment variables passed to the setup script as a `string:string` object.
 Can be `null` or omitted, when no variables are needed.
 - **`cores`**: CPU cores assigned to the Instance, optional (defaults to *2*)
 - **`memory`**: Memory assigned to the Instance in MB, optional (defaults to *1024MB*)
+- **`management_address`**: Optional fixed management IP address for the Instance.
+The address must be from configured management network and will be checked for conflicts (e.g. default gateway).
+Be cautious when using this setting only for a part of the Instances since auto generated addresses since unwanted conflicts could occur.
+(Address will be auto generated for the Instance when this setting is omitted and the management network enabled.)
 - **`networks`**: List of networks the Instance will be attached to.
 All networks must be defined in the `networks` section.
 At most, an Instance can be attached to 4 networks (management network not included).
 The interfaces on the Instances will be assigned to networks by list positions and named `eth1` to `eth4`.
 The management network is always named `mgmt`, when enabled.
 Two types are possible, both can be mixed in the array:
     - **string**: Name of the attached network.
 A random MAC address will be assigned and `virtio` will be used as QEMU netmodel.
     - **object**: For more precise control of the interface settings.
 At least `name` is required: